Supplementary Planning Guidance (SPG) Documents

 Regardless of whether a planning application is required or not, it is a against the law to harm protected species and intentionally disturb their habitats.
 You required to stop work and contact a specialist immediately should you discover protected species during any work on your property.
 Bats in particular should only be handled by licensed bat wardens see 'What to expect from a bat survey' for more information on who to contact.

 ***Please note that the Isles of Scilly Wildlife Trust and licensed wardens from the Isles of Scilly Bat Group are no longer able to carry out Bat Surveys on the Isles of Scilly.
 This will mean having to employ an alternative organisation to assist you.
-A list of the nearest Bat Ecologists who can carry out a Bat survey on the islands can be found in the link to the right of this page or alternatively you could look through the applications in the planning list at surveys submitted to accompany existing applications.
+A list of some of the the nearest Bat Ecologists who can carry out a Bat survey on the islands can be found in the link to the right of this page or alternatively you could look through the applications in the planning list at surveys submitted to accompany existing applications.